Stranraer Resilience Fund

 Applying for funding is simple and we’ll get back to you quickly.
 Successful applicants will receive the funds up front - the reporting requirements are straightforward and simple.

-All projects must be completed by 1st December 2017 irrespective of which funding tranche you are applying for.
 Please note that a condition of the award will be submission of a short end of project report.
 Acknowledgement of the financial support from Stranraer Resilience Fund must be given in any publicity.

 Who can apply?